nichlxh/genai/README.md

 - Cloud Hosted: https://htxdigital-test.streamlit.app/
 - Docker:
   1) Ensure Docker is installed on the system.
-  2) Download the dockerFile in the repository `app/dockerFile`.
+  2) Download the Dockerfile in the repository `app/Dockerfile`.
   3) Run the below command within the same directory of the downloaded DockerFile to build the `streamlit` image.
-     - `docker build --no-cache -t streamlit . -f dockerFile`
+     - `docker build --no-cache -t streamlit . -f Dockerfile`
      - This should take around 2mins.
   4) Run the command below to run the image (please input your OpenAI API key in environment variable: `OPENAI_API_KEY`):
      - `docker run -e OPENAI_API_KEY='' -p 8501:8501 streamlit `